 Active Ingredient Prescribing

-Active ingredient prescribing will increase consumer health literacy around their medicines; improve safe and quality use of medicines with consistent and standardised descriptions of medicines; and promote the uptake of generic and biosimilar medicines as described in the Australian Government’s 2018-19 Budget.
+Active ingredient prescribing aims to improve safe and quality use of medicines with consistent and standardised descriptions of medicines; increase consumer health literacy around their medicines; and promote the uptake of generic and biosimilar medicines, as described in the Australian Government’s 2018-19 Budget.

 From 1 February 2021 most prescriptions for supply under the PBS and the RPBS must describe the medicine by active ingredient name to be eligible for subsidy.

 Prescribing using the active ingredient name is safe in the majority of prescribing situations where available brands are therapeutically equivalent.
-The brand name should be included after the active ingredient on prescriptions where clinically necessary.
 A set of principles determine the limited, but clinically important exceptions to this approach; particularly important for some high-risk medicines and/or for high-risk consumers.
 The principles of active ingredient prescribing extend to all prescriptions, including private prescriptions.